oras-project/oras-www/docs/index.md

 ## What are OCI Artifacts?

-For a long time (pretty much since the beginning), people have been using/abusing OCI registries to store non-container things.
+For a long time (pretty much since the beginning), people have been using/abusing OCI Registries to store non-container things.
 For example, you could upload a video to Docker Hub by just stuffing the video file into a layer in a Docker image (don't do this).

-The [OCI Artifacts](https://github.com/opencontainers/artifacts) project is an attempt to define an opinionated way to leverage OCI registries for arbitrary artifacts without masquerading them as container images.
+The [OCI Artifacts](https://github.com/opencontainers/artifacts) project is an attempt to define an opinionated way to leverage OCI Registries for arbitrary artifacts without masquerading them as container images.

 Specifically, [OCI Image Manifests](https://github.com/opencontainers/image-spec/blob/master/manifest.md)